Heros Subpage Trooper Patch

 Under the oversight of the Director, the Director's Office establishes the objectives and structure of the agency and, through the Deputy Director, directs its day-to-day operations.
 The Director's Office oversees governmental relations, legal affairs, public affairs, internal affairs, inspections, financial services and executive security.
 In addition, the Director's Office provides support to the Governor's Office of Highway Safety, the Arizona Peace Officer Standards and Training Board and the Law Enforcement Merit System Council.

-The Agency Support Division (ASD) works to provide vital support to the state of Arizona and its citizens by providing services for other governmental agencies and supporting the other divisions of the department.
-ASD houses several key functions that allow the agency to operate with efficiency and success on a day-to-day basis.
-A key function of ASD is aviation services which support federal, state, county and local agencies with search and rescue missions as well as time-sensitive transportation.
-Other key functions include: human resources, basic training, operational training, strategic resources, support services, field video and records, fleet services, facilities services, procurement and logistics.
+The Agency Support Division (ASD) works to provide vital support to the state of Arizona and its citizens by providing services for other governmental agencies and supporting the different divisions of the department.
+ASD houses several critical functions that allow the agency to operate efficiently and successfully daily.
+An essential function of ASD is aviation services, which support federal, state, county, and local agencies with search and rescue missions and time-sensitive transportation.
+Other important functions include human resources, basic training, operational training, strategic resources, support services, field video and records, fleet services, facilities services, procurement, and logistics.

 The Criminal Investigations Division (CID) at DPS is committed to providing the highest quality investigative and specialized response services to the public and the criminal justice community.
 The Division is guided by three immutable values: honor, courage, and commitment while fostering a supportive and empowered environment for its employees.